Promoting Pediatric Primary Prevention (P4 Challenge)

 Winning approaches will be promoted widely by MCHB and key partners.

-To be eligible to win a prize under this Challenge, an individual or entity:
+To be eligible to win a prize under the P4 Challenge, an individual or entity:

-- Must be submitting on behalf of or in partnership with a primary care provider (partnerships with community partners are encouraged)
+- Must be submitting on behalf of or in partnership with a primary care provider who delivers health services to children.
+We encourage partnerships with community partners.

 - Shall have complied with all the requirements under this section.